Why Does My Cat Follow Me To The Bathroom?

 They just like you

-A lot of cat behaviors can be explained by the fact that they simply like you.
-Additionally, domestic cats' lives are fairly uneventful, and you're probably the most entertaining thing in the room most of the time.
+A lot of cat behaviors can be explained by the fact that they simply like you and want to be where you are.
+Domestic cats' lives are fairly uneventful, and you're probably the most entertaining thing in the room most of the time.
 Your cat may want to follow you to the bathroom to see what entertaining thing you do next.
 What if you do something really cool in there and they miss it?

 Advertisement